sk-aravind/Behavioral-Cloning/README.md

 The next step was to run the simulator to see how well the car was driving around the track.
 The vehicle was able to stay on the road the entire time but was still underperforming at some corners and drifting too far out.
 At this point I had to use my intuition to augment the data in such a way that it could fix the behaviour of the car.

-###### TRAINING
-Model was trained locally on a Macbook with a GPU.
-It took about 5 Epochs to get a successful model.

 ## __Data Augmentation__